 This Multi-Watershed Monitoring Crew will work with watershed groups across the Southwest to perform vegetation surveying along streamside habitat in 4 watersheds in Colorado, Utah, and Arizona.
 Watershed groups include the Dolores River Restoration Partnership, Escalante River Watershed Partnership, Friends of the Verde River, and Gila Watershed Partnership of Arizona.
 Vegetation monitoring is crucial to informing river restoration efforts across these watersheds that have been severely impacted by invasive species and other stressors.

 The primary responsibility of this crew is to collect vegetation monitoring and species inventory data according to each watershed’s rapid monitoring protocol.
 This crew consists of two individuals (1 crew leader and 1 crew member) that will tie in and work closely with field staff from each watershed group in order to collect data.
 This crew is designed to be flexible to meet the evolving needs of each partnership.
 Flexibility, adaptability, and the ability to work remotely are essential for this Crew Member position.
 While working (i.e. on-hitch), the crew will camp together, prepare all meals together, and work together as a group to complete all projects and chores.
-Hitch schedules may vary between 4 on, 3 off or 5 on, 2 off to 8 on, 6 off or 10 on, 4 off, and in some rare cases may be as long as 15 days on, 6 off.
+Hitch schedules may vary between 4 days on, 3 off or 5 days on, 2 off to 8 days on, 6 off.
 SCC does not provide accommodations off-hitch and Crew Members will be responsible for their own accommodations during that time.